willgraham0/gradient_descent/README.md

-Gradient descent is the process of iteratively modifying the variables of a function in a way that causes the error between the output of the function and an existing answer to be minimised for a particular input - we are travelling down the 'error surface' by the steepest slope from where we started.
+Gradient descent is the process of iteratively modifying the variables of a function in a way that causes the error between the output of the function and an existing answer to be minimised for a particular input.
+We are travelling down the 'error surface' by the steepest slope from where we started.

 ## Functions